DuelistRag3/cs2-pugsharp-manager/README.md

   - and more
 - Tournament overview for guests
 - Register for a Tournament as a team (via steamid´s)
+- Matches
+  - Matchoverview for upcoming and running matches
 - Automatic team advancement.
 - Adding servers.